mwvgroup/pwv_kpno/docs/source/index.rst

 What is *pwv_kpno*?
 ===================

-**pwv_kpno** is a scientific Python package that provides models for the atmospheric transmission due to precipitable water vapor (PWV).
-Using GPS measurements of the atmosphere, the package provides atmospheric models for user definable sites as a function of date, time, and airmass.
+**pwv_kpno** is an open-source Python package for modeling the transmission of light through Earth's atmosphere due to atmospheric water vapor.
+Using GPS measurements of the atmosphere, the package provides transmission models for user definable sites as a function of date, time, and airmass.
 Customizable transmission models are also available independent of location (i.e., using user defined parameters instead of GPS based measurements) and span a wavelength coverage of 3,000 to 12,000 Angstroms.

+.. doctest:: python

+   >>> import numpy as np
+   >>> from pwv_kpno.defaults import v1_transmission
+   >>> from pwv_kpno import plot_transmission

+   >>> # Define wavelength values in units of angstroms
+   >>> wavelengths = np.arange(3000, 12000)
+   >>> transmission = v1_transmission(wavelengths)
+   >>> fig = plot_transmission(wavelengths, transmission)
+   >>> fig.show()

 How it Works
 ------------

-**pwv_kpno** is based on publicly available data taken by the SuomiNet project: a meteorological initiative that provides semi-hourly PWV measurements for hundreds of GPS receivers worldwide.
+**pwv_kpno** is based on public data taken by the SuomiNet project: a meteorological initiative that provides semi-hourly precipitable water vapor (PWV) measurements for hundreds of GPS receivers worldwide.
 The **pwv_kpno** package uses published SuomiNet data in conjunction with MODTRAN / LIBRADTRAN models to modeled the time-dependent atmospheric transmission.

 Contributing and Attribution
 ----------------------------

-*pwv_kpno* is open source software released under the GNU General Public License.
+The **pwv_kpno** package is open source software released under the GNU General Public License.
 Issues raised on `GitHub <https://github.com/mwvgroup/pwv_kpno>`_ and pull requests from contributors are welcome.
-Additionally, pull requests introducing default configuration files for new sites are also welcome.

 If you use **pwv_kpno** as part of any published work or research, we ask that you please cite `Perrefort, Wood-Vasey et al. 2018 <https://arxiv.org/abs/1806.09701>`_.
-If the publisher allows, you can also include a footnote with a link pointing to this documentation page.
+If the publisher allows, you are encouraged to also include a footnote with a link pointing at this documentation page.

 |